OpenDroneMap/docs/_sources/arguments/matcher-type.rst.txt

 matcher-type
 ````````````

-**Options:** *flann |  bow*
+**Options:** *bow |  bruteforce |  flann*

 Matcher algorithm, Fast Library for Approximate Nearest Neighbors or Bag of Words.
 FLANN is slower, but more stable.
-BOW is faster, but can sometimes miss valid matches. .
+BOW is faster, but can sometimes miss valid matches.
+BRUTEFORCE is very slow but robust..
 Default: ``flann``